jodave911/NEW-interviewchatbot/readme.md

 npm install next-themes lucide-react @radix-ui/react-dialog tailwind-merge tailwindcss-animate @tailwindcss/typography mini-svg-data-uri

-To make the "Strategic Interviewer" module more advanced, you need to move from Reactive Logic (responding only to the last answer) to Proactive/Stateful Logic (executing a long-term strategy, tracking coverage, and adapting difficulty).

 Here are three concrete ways to upgrade the backend logic to simulate a "Senior Staff Engineer" or "Hiring Manager" persona.

 1. Implement "Chain of Thought" (CoT) Decision Making